-The important feature of the printed wiring boards is to get maximum components count per square inch of PWB.
+The printed wiring board (PWB), also known as the Printed Circuit Board (PCB), is essential for every electronic device.
+The printed wiring board was introduced in the early 1950s as a building block for electronic packaging.
+The critical feature of the printed wiring boards is to get the maximum components count per square inch of PWB.
 This is known as component density.
-Hence many advanced packaging techniques were introduced like Ball Grid Array (BGA), Chip Scale Packaging (CSP) and Chip on Board (CoB).
+Hence many advanced packaging techniques were introduced like Ball Grid Array (BGA), Chip Scale Packaging (CSP), and Chip on Board (CoB).

-The speed at which the electronic device operates is a very important factor in the design of PWB interconnections.
-The speed of the signal propogation is inversely proportional to the square root of dielectric constant of substrate material of PWB.
-Time of flight is the propagation time of the signal which is directly proportional to the length of conductors and must be kept short to ensure optimum electrical performance of a system.
-Above 25MHz the PWBs use the strip-lines and micro-strips for this purpose.
+The speed at which the electronic device operates is a significant factor in the design of PWB interconnections.
+The signal propagation speed is inversely proportional to the square root of the dielectric constant of the substrate material of PWB.
+Time of flight is the signal’s propagation time, which is directly proportional to the length of conductors and must be kept short of ensuring the optimum electrical performance of a system.
+Above 25MHz, the PWBs use the strip-lines and micro-strips for this purpose.

-Increasing clock rates, increasing number of gates will result in increasing power consumption.
-The special care must be taken for high speed switching circuits where ground return current flow is to be channeled in optimum fashion.
+Increasing clock rates and increasing the number of gates will result in increased power consumption.
+Special care must be taken for high-speed switching circuits where ground return current flow is channeled optimally.
 The separate ground plane must be made in multilayer PWBs to ensure low resistance current flow.
-A separate bus bar system is also preferable for high power circuits.
+A different bus bar system is also preferable for high-power circuits.

-The PWBs are poor conductors of heat so a proper care must be taken to use methods to dissipate the heat generated by power components in PWBs.
-Heat sinks, heat vias, conductive planes in PWBs and metal slugs are good techniques.
+The PWBs are poor conductors of heat, so proper care must be taken to use methods to dissipate the heat generated by power components in PWBs.
+Heat sinks, heat vias, conductive planes in PWBs, and metal slugs are good techniques.